pepkit/pepspec/docs/looper/tutorial/initialize.md

 looper run
 ```

-In a real project, you would likely have hundreds or thousands of samples, each with multiple input files.
+In a real workspace, you would likely have hundreds or thousands of samples, each with multiple input files.
 Your pipeline could be an advanced Python or R script that takes hours or days to run.
 The principles of setting up and running looper will be the same as for our simple demonstration project.

 Let's get started!

+!!! success "Learning objectives"
+    - How do I get started using looper?
+    - What components do I need to run looper?
+    - What is a looper config file, a pipeline interface, and a metadata table?

-## Components of a Looper Project
+## Components of a looper workspace

-A typical Looper project consists of the following components:
+A typical Looper workspace includes the following components:

 1. **Sample Data:** Usually stored as one or more files per sample.